odys-z/odys-z.github.io/sphinx/products/portfolio/source/privacy-policy.rst

 - **Camera Permission:**

-    Portfolio Demo requests access to your device's camera to provide QR code recognition, which is used for adding server address.
+    Portfolio Demo requests access to your device's camera to provide QR code recognition, which is used for adding server addresses.
 We are committed to protecting your privacy and ensuring that your personal information is handled responsibly.
 Below is how we use and manage camera access: